hardenedlinux/harbian-qa/survey.md

 1. Syzkaller has no explicit fitness, but it maintain syscall-to-syscall markov chain for prios choise and mutation.
 The prios include static and dynamic prios.
 The dynamic prios come from calculating count of syscall pair in each testcase of corpus.
 Note that testcases may be conflict with each other.
 2. Subsystem syscall set: syzkaller support enable/disable a subset of syscalls to fuzz.
 3. Partly kernel fuzz: KCOV support only instement a part of source file in kernel.
-4. Multi-policy fuzzer: base on syz-hub, customized fuzzer with different feedback share testcases with each other if the testcase is interested by other fuzzers.
-Refer to this [documentation](syzkaller/multi_policy/README.md).
+4. Multi-policy fuzzer: base on syz-hub, customized targeted syz-manager with different feedback share testcases with each other if the testcases are interested by other syz-manager.
+Refer to this [document](syzkaller/multi_policy/README.md).

 ### Satisfy the condition constraint